juanber84/Cannon/README.md

 ![](http://juanberzal.com:81/images/cannon.png)

-Instructions:
+## Instructions

-1 Give the server a name
+1. Give the server a name
-2 Enter the path of your project
+2. Enter the path of your project
-3 Pick whichever port you like
+3. Pick whichever port you like

-And that's it: sit back and enjoy!
+###### And that's it: sit back and enjoy!